Shanu-Mathew/Shanu-Mathew/README.md

 - 👋 Hi, I’m @Shanu-Mathew
 - 👀 I’m interested in ...
 Data Science and Machine Learning
 - 🌱 I’m currently learning ...
-Data Science
+Machine Learning, CV, Deep Learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...you can contact through my instagram handle @eadon_17
+- 📫 How to reach me ...you can contact me through my linkedin handle Shanu Mathew

 <!---
 Shanu-Mathew/Shanu-Mathew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.